 Schubert is seen peering into a kaleidoscope, and Kupelwieser has drawn himself riding the draisine, a forerunner of the bicycle.
 The kaleidoscope and the draisine were both very new at the time.
 Note that Schubert is shown holding a long stick.
 The stick appears to have been an 'in-joke' in the Unsinnsgesellschaft, a reference to Schubert being an assistant teacher at his father's school.

-Welcome to the new official website of the Schubert Institute UK!
+Welcome to the website of the Schubert Institute UK!

 Bibliography